ignacy/invaders/README.md

 Matching exact shapes will probably return bad results because of the possible noise.
-For that reason I implemented `MatchStrategies` The one used by the program computes the ratio of exact matches to all tiles for each invader.
+For that reason I implemented `MatchStrategies` The one used by the program computes the ratio of exact positional matches to all tiles for each invader.

 For example: